-For further information in relation to applying for and managing an EA please refer to the Business and Industry Portal (search for environmental authority).
+For further information in relation to applying for and managing an EA please refer to the Business Queensland website (search for environmental authority).

-Copies of finalised environmental authorities are available to the public.
+Copies of finalised EAs are available to the public.
 See further information on accessing the Environmental Protection Act licencing register.

-Alternatively you can search online for certain environmental authorities.
+Alternatively you can search online for certain petroleum and gas, and mining environmental authorities.

-The third type is those which are triggered under other legislation and include:
+The second type is those which are triggered under other legislation and include:

 - collection authorities for collecting native biological resources from State Lands or Queensland waters for biodiscovery purposes

 - licences for taking, keeping, using or moving native wildlife for commercial, recreational or other purposes